-PRX Seeks Campaign Audio Curator for Public Media Election Collaboration 2008
+PRX Seeks Social Media Curator for Public Media Election Collaboration 2008

 [UPDATE FEB 1, 2008: These positions have now been filled]

-NOTE: We are also hiring for a Social Media Curator position listed here.
+NOTE: We are also hiring for an Campaign Audio Curator position listed here.

 Apply for this position online (but please read this description first):

 What’s the story?

 The Social Media Curator will work with PRX as part of a CPB-funded public media collaboration to find, select, annotate, and promote citizen media and “user-generated content” from blogs, YouTube, podcasts and other sources.
 Selected content will be showcased on local and national public media websites.

 The collaboration as a whole seeks to pool the editorial and technical resources of a consortium of public media organizations, including NPR, PBS NewsHour, PRX, American Public Media, Public Radio International and other partners and local stations.
 The collaboration will encompass a variety of online and on-air projects aimed at increasing public engagement during the election year.

 The Social Media Curator position is project-based, starts immediately and runs through December 2008.
 It is expected to be a full-time commitment during the course of the contract.
 Fee is $40,000-55,000 depending on experience and start date.